terry-r123/Cross-MolecularBenchmark/README.md

 ### Results of the native multi-molecular experiments
 ![image](https://github.com/user-attachments/assets/81cb7b79-5022-4c64-bbd6-21a2c88409bf)

-And the list of available embedders/models used for training on the tasks are :
+And the list of available embedders/models used for training on the tasks are:
 ·DNABERT2
 ·NTv2
 ·RNA-FM